foreseecode/verint-xm-cordova-plugin/README.md

 5. For all supported methods please check the API docs included in this package, or [online here](http://developer.foresee.com/downloads/sdk/mobile/cordova/current/docs/index.html).
 For general information about the ForeSee SDK, please see the [ForeSee Developer Portal](https://developer.foresee.com/).

-6. Add `exp_logo.png` file in your `www/img/` folder.
-To include a logo for the survey.
+6. Add `exp_logo.png` file in your `www/img/` folder to include a logo for the survey.

-7. Add `exp_fcp.json` file in your `www` folder.
-To use a FCP configuration on startup.
+7. Add `exp_fcp.json` file in your `www` folder to use FCP configuration on startup.

-    The structure of the `exp_fcp.json` file should include an `appId` as follows:
+    The structure of the `exp_fcp.json` file should include your `appId` as follows:

    ```
     {